Tactile Modality Fusion for Vision-Language-Action Models: Methodology

 \subsubsection{FiLM-Based Fusion}

 Feature-wise Linear Modulation conditions a backbone on an auxiliary signal by learning per-channel scale and shift \((\gamma\),\(\beta\)) parameters from the new input and applying a feature-wise affine transformation to intermediate activations \cite{perez2018film}.
 This auxiliary signal is a visuotactile image encoded with a pretrained tactile representation discussed above.
-At each step, tactile images are encoded and the resulting features are averaged to obtain a pooled tactile embedding \(z\).
-For each selected ViT block in the VLA's visual encoders, DINOv2 and SigLIP, an MLP projects \(z\) to \(\gamma\) and \(\beta\) FiLM parameters.
-We apply FiLM after normalization and before multi-head self-attention as a feature-wise affine modulation of the intermediate visual features \(F^n\) as shown in the following equation:
+At each time step \(t\), tactile images are encoded, and the resulting patch features are averaged to obtain a pooled tactile embedding \(z_t\).
+For each selected ViT block \(n\) in the VLAs visual encoders, DINOv2 and SigLIP, an MLP projects \(z_t\) to \(\gamma_n\) and \(\beta_n\) FiLM parameters.
+We apply FiLM after normalization and before multi-head self-attention as a feature-wise affine modulation of the intermediate visual features \(F_n\) as shown in the following equation:

 The model architecture is shown in Figure \ref{vla-architecture}.
 Following the design principles from OpenVLA-OFT, \(\gamma\) and \(\beta\) are applied to the entire feature map.
 We initialize \(\gamma\) and \(\beta\) to zero, so conditioning starts near identity.
-We opt for a FiLM approach because it is computationally light, provides an interpretable global tactile bias, eliminates the need to append additional tokens to the language backbone, and integrates cleanly into ViT blocks.
+We opt for a FiLM approach because it is computationally lightweight, provides a low-dimensional, inspectable global tactile bias, eliminates the need to append additional tokens to the language backbone, and integrates cleanly into ViT blocks.
 By default, \method{} applies FiLM conditioning to all ViT blocks in the visual encoder; we ablate this choice in Section~\ref{sec:ablation}.